-You might be worried about coronavirus (COVID-19) and how it could affect your life.
+You might be worried about COVID-19 and how it could affect your life.
 This may include having to stay at home and avoid other people.
 This might feel difficult or stressful.
 But there are lots of things you can try that could help your wellbeing.

-This is why the NHS nationally and locally has developed a range of wellbeing support to care for and protect all of our NHS people, whether at the front line or in supporting services.
+This is why the NHS nationally and locally has developed a range of wellbeing support to care for, and protect all of our NHS colleagues, whether at the front line or in supporting services.

-We encourage NHS teams to take immediate advantage of these services.
-They can be used in addition to the support available from your own NHS organisations and will develop further in coming days and weeks.
+We encourage you to take immediate advantage of these services.
+They can be used in addition to the support available from your own NHS organisations.

-All NHS staff will have access to a range of support (#OurNHSPeople Wellbeing Support):
+All NHS staff have access to a range of support from the Our NHS People website:

 NHS Bereavement support